dstrail/simpleapiworkshop/content/030_create_a_lambda_function/_index.md

 weight: 30
 ---

+[**AWS Lambda**](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)  is a compute service that lets you run code without provisioning or managing servers.
+Lambda runs your code only when needed and scales automatically, from a few requests per day to thousands per second.

-You create a [**Lambda**](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function for the backend of your API.
-This Lambda function creates, reads, updates, and deletes items from DynamoDB.
+You create a Lambda function for the backend of your API.
+This Lambda function **c**reates, **r**eads, **u**pdates, and **d**eletes (**CRUD**) items from DynamoDB.
 The function uses [**events from API Gateway**](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) to determine how to interact with DynamoDB.
 For simplicity this tutorial uses a single Lambda function.
 As a best practice, you should create separate functions for each route.